-- If the ID Card is presented by the end of the week, all money paid during the week will be refunded. - If the ID Card is not replaced by dinner on Friday, the student will forfeit all money paid for that week.
+- · If the ID card is presented by dinner on Friday all money paid during the week will be refunded. - If the ID card is not replaced by dinner on Friday, the student will forfeit all money paid for that week.